yayachiken/PyMorsetrainer/README.md

-A simple Morsetrainer written in Python for the Koch method with Farnsworth timing.
+A simple Morse code trainer written in Python for the Koch method with Farnsworth timing.

 Installation
 ------------

-This program requires Python 3 with PyQt5, PyAudio and Scipy installed.
+This program requires Python 3 with PyQt5, PySounddevice and Scipy installed.

 The recommended way to install these is by your distributions package manager or pip.

+For example, on Arch Linux you can use

+    pacman -S python-pyqt5 python-pysounddevice python-scipy

+to install the required dependencies.

 About the Koch method
 ---------------------